rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 `Option` in a private field named `state`.
 You’ll see why the `Option` is necessary in a bit.

-The `State` trait defines the behavior shared by different post states, and the `Draft`, `PendingReview`, and `Published` states will all implement the `State` trait.
-For now, the trait doesn’t have any methods, and we’ll start by defining just the `Draft` state because that is the state we want a post to start in:

 <span class="filename">Filename: src/lib.rs</span>

 ```rust